Spice up your Autumn in Brussels as the Belgian boys invite you to a non-stop party

 This isn’t a new thing.
-Established as a fortress town in the 10th century, through the ages, Brussels and its surrounding regions were caught up in various power struggles between Austria, France, and The Netherlands - becoming the capital of the newly-independent Belgium in 1830.
+Established as a fortress town in the 10th century, Brussels and its surrounding regions has been caught up in various power struggles through the ages between Austria, France, and The Netherlands - becoming the capital of the newly-independent Belgium in 1830.

 Today, with a population of just over one million people, the city is officially bilingual – historically Dutch speaking, these days French is equally prevalent.
 English is also widely-spoken.

 With the gravitational pull of the European Union, there’s a fluidity about the population of Brussels.
 People come, people go – there’s always new faces, a fresh perspective.
 There seems to be a very international perspective on life, it’s easy to meet people, to start a conversation, to share experiences.